 Outside of the orchestral realm, Rosner has worked with Katia and Marielle Labèque on Stravinsky and Debussy works for two pianos (released on DVD, KLM Recordings 2007), an interpretation of Conlon Nancarrow's Player-Piano Study No. 7 (Barbican Festival 2007 and Serpentine Summer Pavilion 2008), and Lachen Verlernt, with Jennifer Koh and Esa-Pekka Salonen (commissioned by Cedille Records, Oberlin Conservatory, 92nd Street Y, and Carolina Performing Arts).

 Rosner’s collaborations in dance include The Most Incredible Thing at Sadler’s Wells, directed by Javier de Frutos and composed by the Pet Shop Boys, which was broadcast on BBC Four.
 He also created the visual component of Fold Here, a newly devised multimedia dance piece with the Brooklyn-based Gallim Dance, under the direction of Andrea Miller.

 In 2008 Rosner won the BAFTA for Best Title Sequence for the Channel 4 television series Skins.
 He has continued to work on all the subsequent UK series including the final season Skins Redux (2013) and the U.S. series for MTV, broadcast in January 2011.
 He also created visuals for commercial work for renowned brands, including Sony and Chanel.

-TAL ROSNER (born in Jerusalem in 1978) received his B.A. from the Bezalel Academy of Art and Design, Jerusalem (1999-2003) and an M.A. in Graphic Design from Central Saint Martins College of Art and Design, London (2003-2005).
+He was born in Jerusalem and received his BA from the Bezalel Academy of Art and Design, Jerusalem (1999-2003) and an MA in Graphic Design from Central Saint Martins College of Art and Design, London (2003-2005).
 He lives and works in London.